Reducing the incidence of chronic disease through improved diet

 In a joint venture with Australian Capital Ventures Ltd, CSIRO bred the new BARLEYmax™ grain, then worked with food manufacturers to create products containing BARLEYmax™, including breakfast cereals, muesli bars, food wraps, rice mixes and bread.
 Consumers in Australia have been able to enjoy the benefits of foods containing BARLEYmax™ since August 2009 and there are now BARLEYmax products for sale in Japan, the USA, Singapore and Malaysia.

-BARLEYmax™ is now licensed to a CSIRO spin-off company, The Healthy Grain[Link will open in a new window].
+BARLEYmax™ is now licensed to a CSIRO spin-off company, The Healthy Grain.

 Better health for Australians, greater benefits for farmers